luk-pio/nlterm/README.md

 # 🤖 nlterm 🤖

 `nlterm` is a command-line tool that translates natural language descriptions into terminal commands.
-The program takes in a natural language description of a terminal command and outputs the corresponding terminal command to stdout.
-Under the hood, it leverages the OpenAI API to perform the translations.
+Just tell `nlterm` what you want to do in plain English, and watch it unleash the power of the OpenAI API to turn your words into executable commands.
+It's like having an AI-powered rubber duck 🦆.

 ## Table of Contents